Option A - Neurobiology and Beahviour

 - MRI’s are used today to investigate the internal structure of the body, looking for abnormalities such as tumours

 - fMRI (functional magnetic resonance imaging), allows parts of the brain that are activated by specific thought processes to be identified

 - It uses radio waves and a strong magnetic field, not x-rays

-- Radioactive dye makes the parts of the brain visible that receive an increase in blood flow when stimulated
+- The radioactive dye makes the parts of the brain visible that receive an increase in blood flow when stimulated

 - A famous study was on a region of the brain known as Broca's area.
-In the 1860's, patient named Leborgne, could only speak one word, whereas another, Lelong, could only speak a few.
+In the 1860's, a patient named Leborgne could only speak one word, whereas another, Lelong, could only speak a few.
 When they died, Broca examined their brains and found lesions in the same location.

 - He deduced that this region was responsible for language.
 Since then many studies (including fMRI) have confirmed this.

 fMRI video on how it works - https://www.youtube.com/watch?v=lLORKtkf2n8

 Warning Graphic content ** Video shows brain experiments on monkeys at Weizmann Institute***https://www.youtube.com/watch?v=yVT2xNB5J1k